medialab/ural/README.md

 Function returning an iterator over the urls present in the links of given HTML text.

+Note this function is able to work both on string and bytes seamlessly.

 ```python
 from ural import urls_from_html